Strawberry Cream Pie (Gluten & Dairy-Free)

 Shortbread Cookie Crust:

-- 2 Tbs maple syrup - or coconut milk + a dash of stevia powder
+- 2 Tbs maple syrup - or SF syrup (see above)

 - 2 Tbs ground flax + 2 Tbs water